devplayer0/fyp/report.md

 `pyelftools` is "a pure-Python library for parsing and analyzing ELF files and DWARF debugging information" [@pyelftools].

-_Inputs:_
+_Input:_

-A single string, which is the path to an ELF binary.
+A string, which is the path to an ELF binary.

 _Output:_

 A `SymbolResolver`.
-This can be used to look up the address of a symbol in the ELF's symbol table, accessed as with a dictionary (using `dict['key']` syntax).
+This can be used to look up the address of a symbol in the ELF's symbol table. `dict['key']` syntax can be used.
-If a tuple of `('symbol', n)` is used as the key instead of just a symbol name, the returned address will have its lowest `n` bits masked off (useful for de-Thumb'ifying function addresses, which sometimes have the LSB set to force a switch to Thumb mode).
+If a tuple of `('symbol', n)` is used as the key instead of just a symbol name, the returned address will have its lowest `n` bits masked off.
+This is useful for de-Thumb'ifying function addresses, which sometimes have the LSB set to force a switch to Thumb mode.

 _Example:_